 After you choose a sectional, there are some unique challenges to keep in mind as you furnish the rest of the room.
 If the sectional doesn’t come with an ottoman already, but sure you pick an ottoman that will allow about 1 foot of space between the sides of the ottoman and the cushions of the sectional.
 This allows enough room for people to move over on the seat while still being able to easily reach the ottoman.
 Sectionals also tend to offer less maneuverability in the room overall, so we suggest choosing end tables that don’t include drawers, and placing any recliners in a space where the footrest won’t interfere with the rest of the room’s furniture at full recline.

 Picking a recliner

-Choosing ais a more complicated process, because you have to consider not only the dimensions of the chair, but also the length of the chair when it’s in full recline.
+Choosing a recliner is a more complicated process, because you have to consider not only the dimensions of the chair, but also the length of the chair when it’s in full recline.
 Recliners come in a wide range of widths, generally between 3-5 feet.
 And although the depth may be similar to that of an armchair, a recliner’s length can reach 6 feet or more when it’s in full recline.
 Although it may look awkward in some cases, we do suggest keeping another 2-3 feet of open space in front of the chair at full recline so people can easily walk around the chair without disturbing its sitter.
 You can cut down on the awkward amount of open space by having the recliner sit off to the side, facing the same direction as the sofa, sectional, or other major furniture in the room.